-CLASS 1 - YOUTH in Motion Poster, Scrapbook or Photo Display - Exhibit about the 4-H'er or the 4-H'ers family involved in a physical activity or concept/lesson involving this project.
-This
+CLASS 1 - YOUTH in Motion Poster, Scrapbook or Photo Display - Exhibit about the 4-H member or the 4-H members family involved in a physical activity or concept/lesson involving this project.
+This might contain pictures, captions and/or reports about the physical activity the individual or family did as a result of taking this project.

-CLASS 2 - Activity Bag - A duffle bag or backpack that a 4-H'er packs so that they are always prepared to be active and make healthy food choices.
+CLASS 2 - Activity Bag - A duffle bag or backpack that a 4-H member packs so that they are always prepared to be active and make healthy food choices.
 May include proper workout attire, a healthy beverage or snack, a notebook or goal sheet, etc. Make sure all items are clean, clearly labeled and an explanation of why it is included in the Activity Bag.
 DO NOT put valuable items (i.e. electronics) in Activity Bag, instead use a picture of the item or include in the listing of items.

 CLASS 3 - YOUTH in Motion Healthy Snack Recipe File - Collection of 10 recipes from any source.
 Each recipe must accompany a complete snack menu in which the recipe is used following the idea that a healthy snack includes foods from at least two different food groups.
-An additional 10 recipes may be added each year 4-H'er is in project, with year clearly marked on recipes.
+An additional 10 recipes may be added each year 4-H member is in project, with year clearly marked on recipes.
 Consider creativity and neatness.
 Display in recipe file or box or in a binder.
 Be sure to include the number of servings or yield of each recipe.

 CLASS 4 - Healthy Lifestyle Interview - Interview someone in your life that you admire that is physically active or has a healthy lifestyle.
 Why do they enjoy their exercise program or lifestyle choices?
 What are their goals?
 Why do you admire them?
 Maximum of two pages, one sided write up of an interview with someone who has an active exercise program or has a healthy lifestyle.
 Consider creativity and neatness.
 Mount on colored paper or poster board, or display in a binder.
 Include a picture of the person interviewed.
 (May be laminated to preserve exhibit.)
-Overall size of mounted exhibit should be no larger than 9 x 12 inches.
+Overall size of mounted exhibit should be no larger than 9 inches x 12 inches.